casutherland/cryptpad/.sandstorm/README.md

 # Known Issues

 The CryptPad client application currently fails to connect to the grain's websocket port/service.
 This is a known issue with the CryptPad beta on the master branch circa Sept / early-Oct 2016.
-The resolution is to test the soon branch ([sandstorm-soon](https://github.com/qcu/cryptpad/tree/sandstorm-soon/).
+The resolution is to test sandstorm with the soon branch ([sandstorm-soon](https://github.com/qcu/cryptpad/tree/sandstorm-soon/)).